jyyulab/scMINER_analysis/README.md

 # scMINER_analysis
 Codes used for benchmarking scMINER in cell clustering, network inference and hidden driver identification

+network_inference - evaluation of TF and SIG network